godot-escoria/escoria-docs/general/what_is_escoria.rst

 History
 -------

-This framework was initially developed in 2016 for the point and click adventure game `The Interactive Adventures of Dog Mendonça and Pizzaboy`_ and later streamlined for broader usage and open sourced as promised to the backers of the Kickstarter campaign.
+This framework was initially developed in 2016 for the point-and-click adventure game `The Interactive Adventures of Dog Mendonça and Pizzaboy`_ and later streamlined for broader usage and open sourced as promised to the backers of the Kickstarter campaign.

-Because of maintainability issues, to make the framework easier for new developers, and bring it closer to Godot's standards, the framework was completely rewritten and optimized in 2020.
+Because of maintainability issues, to make the framework easier for new developers, and bring it closer to Godot's standards, the framework was completely rewritten and optimized in 2020 for Godot 3.

+Escoria was subsequently ported to Godot 4 in 2024 (and into 2025) after Godot's major rewrite.

+As part of this rewrite, the ESCscript language used to allow developers to script their adventure game was replaced with the ASHES language, providing a more consistent experience for those familiar with GDScript and Python.

 Contributors
 ------------